-If you can’t think of anything to be cheerful about, remember that you have a savior who died for you.
-That is where your joy come from.
+If you can’t think of anything to be cheerful about, remember that you have a Savior who died for you.
+That is where your joy comes from.

 Be a sweet influence in your home.
 Wake up your children with a sweet and happy good morning song.
 Greet your husband with a smile and a kiss.
 Be the one whose attitude creates an atmosphere of love and joy in your home.

 - Pray and ask God to show you where you could improve your habits.
 Whether it’s to stop procrastinating or learn new systems to make homemaking easier, He will help you if you ask!

 - Download today’s workbook pages and fill out the worksheets.